Protect from Pass the Hash Attacks

 Video: Pass the Hash – 15 minute crash course from Thycotic

-Why do people fear Pass the Hash so much?
+Why do people fear Pass the Hash attacks so much?

 Pass the Hash is a very popular attack that takes just minutes to escalate.
 When successful, an attacker can capture a password hash for a domain admin account instantly.
 Once the hash is compromised, it can be used to move horizontally across the network, giving the attacker access to whatever that credential unlocks.